byuflowlab/Aeroelasticity.jl/docs/src/guide.md

 # Performing a Stability Analysis

-The stability of a model for a given set of state variables, inputs, and parameters may be determined by calling the [`stability_analysis`](@ref) function.
+The stability of a model for a given set of state variables, inputs, and parameters may be determined by calling the [`stability_analysis`](@ref) function, which determines .
 For nonlinear systems, the provided state variables must correspond to an equilibrium point for the stability analysis to be theoretically valid.
 In our case, our aeroelastic system is linear, so no such need exists.

 ```@example guide
-λ, V = stability_analysis(coupled_model, u_coupled, y_coupled, p_coupled, t)
+λ, U, V = stability_analysis(coupled_model, x_coupled, y_coupled, p_coupled, t)
 nothing #hide
 ```